Passive Liveness Detection - Presentation Attack Detection

 Presentation Attack Detection Types

-Our algorithm has been trained to detect real faces and also various kinds of spoof attacks.
+Our algorithm has been trained to detect real faces and also various kinds of presentation attacks.
 These include:

-• Screen attacks - faces presented to camera on a screen
+• Screen replay - faces presented to camera on a screen

 • Printed faces on a paper presented to camera